andreamarconiunimi/AMD-20-21/README.md

 ```

 From the output above we can get the association rules, for instance, of size k=3:
+(please note that these are not all the association rules, just a sample)
 ```
 If ('nm1698868', 'nm2366585') then nm2384746
 Confidence: 0.26666666666666666